AradhyaStuti/Seelenruh-RAG-LangGraph-FAISS/README.md

 - 11-state emotion taxonomy: sad, angry, happy, scared, confused, neutral, hopeless, overwhelmed, anxious, frustrated, numb.
 Each state has distinct tone guidance injected into the composer prompt.
 - Secondary emotion field — when a message carries a clear second emotion (e.g. sad + numb), both are surfaced to the composer.
 - Emotion arc tracking — the rolling emotional trajectory across turns (e.g. calm → anxious → hopeless) is stored per session and surfaced as a TREND FLAG when worsening.
-- Confidence-aware prompting — when RAG confidence is Low or None, the persona is explicitly told to acknowledge uncertainty and ask clarifying questions rather than fabricate details.
+- Confidence-aware prompting — when RAG confidence is Low or None, the persona acknowledges its limits and redirects the user rather than fabricating details or asking clarifying questions about out-of-scope topics.
+- Cross-persona scope enforcement — each persona has a hard scope rule.
+Physical health symptoms always route to Raksha; legal queries to Umang; scheme eligibility to Aarogya; emotional distress to Usha.
+Out-of-scope queries get a 1–2 line redirect, not a fabricated answer.
 - Conversation depth awareness — after turn 3, the composer is told not to repeat advice already given.
 - Dynamic knowledge updater — a background scheduler (every 6 hours) crawls 14 authoritative government sources, checksums responses, and re-ingests changed content into the knowledge base automatically.
 JS-heavy gov.in portals are fetched via Jina Reader for full content rendering.